-There is a clear gap between the number of case studies on water erosion at the plot-scale and the catchment-scale with about 48 % of all articles on plot-scale erosion phenomena, and only 30 % on sediment yield at small and large catchment scale.
+There is a clear gap between the number of case studies on water erosion at the plot-scale and the catchment-scale with about 48% of all articles on plot-scale erosion phenomena, and only 30 % on sediment yield at small and large catchment scale.
 The remaining 22 % of the studies are conducted at landscape scale, with observations made at different topographic positions within a larger geographical region.
-Due to their replicability, erosion plot studies are the most used and standardised experimental method, whereby runoff and sediment are measured from bounded runoff plots of $\leq 1 \text{ m}^2$ (e.g., Harden, 1996; Poulenard et al., 2001) to 1000 m^2 (e.g., De Noni et al., 2001).
-The strong focus on soil erosion mitigation on farmers' land is in line with past and ongoing efforts on sustainable and resilient agriculture by programs like PRONAMACHCS and MARENASS in Peru, PRONAREG-MAG-ORSTOM and USAID in Ecuador and IIDE and USAID in Bolivia.
-Even when local interventions have proven very successful, they are seldomly implemented at a large scale.
-Only a handfull of studies (e.g., Molina et al., 2007; 2008) in our database evaluated water erosion simultaneously at the plot and catchment scales.
+Due to their replicability, erosion plot studies are the most used and standardized experimental method, whereby run-off and sediment are measured from bounded run-off plots of $\leq 1 \text{ m}^2$ (e.g., Harden, 1996; Poulenard et al., 2001) to 1000 m (e.g., De Noni et al., 2001).
+The strong focus on soil erosion mitigation on farmland is in line with past and ongoing efforts on sustainable and resilient agriculture by programs like PRONAMACHCS and MARENASS in Peru, PRONAREG-MAG-ORSTOM and USAID in Ecuador and IIDE and USAID in Bolivia.
+Even when local interventions have proven very successful, they are rarely implemented at a large scale.
+Only a handful of studies (e.g., Molina et al., 2007; 2008) in our database evaluated water erosion simultaneously at the plot and catchment scales.
 Therefore, it is necessary that future studies are designed to assess the effectiveness of water-related interventions on the specific sediment yield or catchment-wide runoff ratio at the broader catchment scale.

-415 Transferring knowledge on erosion mitigation from the plot-scale to the catchment-scale remains a challenge.
-First, local-scale erosion phenomena might not be representative for the dominant erosion processes at the catchment scale.
-For example, while farming terraces or infiltration ditches enhance infiltration and reduce runoff and erosion on hillslopes (e.g., Sandor and Eash, 1995), localised sediment sources such as runoff generating unpaved roads or debris flows might overwhelm the sediment yield (e.g., Vanacker et al., 2007b).
-This can also be observed by the divergence in response ratios of soil loss rates and specific sediment yields, after implementation of soil and water conservation measures (Fig. 5).
-Second, when the sediment that is generated by water erosion on the hillslopes is transferred downslope to the river network, sediment storage, erosion and remobilisation can occur across the river system (Romans et al., 2016).
+Transferring knowledge on erosion mitigation from the plot-scale to the catchment scale remains a challenge.
+First, local scale erosion phenomena might not be representative for the dominant erosion processes at the catchment scale.
+For example, while farming terraces or infiltration ditches enhance infiltration and reduce run-off and erosion on hillslopes (e.g., Sandor and Eash, 1995), localized sediment sources such as run-off generating unpaved roads or debris flows might overwhelm the sediment yield (e.g., Vanacker et al., 2007b).
+This can also be observed by the divergence in response ratios of Sloss rates and SSYs, after implementation of SWC measures (Fig. 5).
+Second, when the sediment that is generated by water erosion on the hillslopes is transferred downslope to the river network, sediment storage, erosion and remobilization can occur across the river system (Romans et al., 2016; Verstraeten et al., 2017).
 The effect of a specific intervention (like forestation) on soil erosion on the hillslopes is therefore not directly leading to a similar change in sediment yield at the outlet of the catchment (Fig. 5).
-Further empirical work is needed to decipher how environmental signals, such as changes in erosion rates after natural infrastructure interventions, are transferred through hillslopes, floodplains and river channels.
+Further empirical work is needed to decipher how environmental signals, such as changes in erosion rates after natural in-